 If you want to realize the full power of the Agile project methodology, following these three key steps for effective program increment planning can help.

 A program’s mission is the "why" of every plan.
-The vision and mission of the plan also defines why an activity is required.
-Make sure the "why" of the scaled Agile program increment planning sessions is clearly communicated to relevant team members.
+The vision and mission of the plan also explain why an activity is required.
+Ensure the "why" of the scaled Agile program increment planning sessions is clearly communicated to relevant team members.

 Logistics preparation and accessibility